ProfAishikGhosh/ProfAishikGhosh.github.io/_posts/2022-03-07-EPJC-Highlight.md

 ---
-title: "Featured on cover of EPJC, with highlight article"
+title: "UQ result featured on cover of EPJC, with highlight article"
 categories:
   - News Article
 tags: